nathhB/chip8emulator/README.md

 A Chip-8 emulator written in C with raylib.

-## Building and running
+## Building

 ```
 cmake -DRAYLIB_LIBRARY_PATH=<PATH TO RAYLIB LIBRARY FILE> -DRAYLIB_INCLUDE_PATH=<PATH TO RAYLIB HEADER>
 make
 ctest # run unit tests
-./emulator ROM_PATH # run the specified ROM
 ```

+If you want to use the built in ROM picker, you need to provide a path to a directory containing your Chip-8 roms to the cmake command:

+`-DROMS_DIR=<PATH TO ROMS DIR>`

+## Running

+`./emulator [ROM_PATH]`

+If `ROM_PATH` is provided, the emulator will run the specified ROM, otherwise it will let you pick a ROM from the provided directory (see Building section).

 ## Test ROMS and resources